Lansdowne Picture Palace

 London Road and Boston Street,

 No one has favorited this theater yet

+Located in the Highfield district just to the south of the city centre.
 The Lansdowne Picture Palace was designed by architect Walter Gerard Buck of Campo Lane, Sheffield.
 It stands at the junction of London Road and Boston Street and opened on 18th December 1914.
-Brick built, it had a marble terracotta facade in white and green with a Chinese pagoda style entrance with arched windows on the side elevation.
+Brick built, it had a marble terracotta façade in white and green with a Chinese pagoda style entrance with arched windows on the side elevation.

 Seating was originally for around 1,250 but by 1940 was reduced to 965 due to cramped conditions.
 In the days of silent films it had a ‘Bijou Orchestra’ with seven players, later increased to twelve in the 1920’s.
 A two show a night policy was adopted with matinees on Mondays, Thursdays, Fridays and Saturdays.

 Little seems to be documented about the style of the auditorium.
 The Lansdowne Picture Palace closed abruptly following the air raids on 12th December 1940 although damage was said to be negligible.
 The final film shown was Carole Lombard in “Vigil Of The Night”.